1999 Russian apartment bombings: Prevented bombings in Ryazan

-Detonator and explosives detection equipment controversy
+Detonator and explosives detection equipment

 In February 2000, Novaya Gazeta journalist Pavel Voloshin published an essay entitled What happened in Ryazan: Sugar or Hexogen?, that was partly based on his two-hour long interview with Yuri Tkachenko, the police explosives expert who defused the Ryazan bomb.
 The essay noted that it's well known that a gas analyser that tested the vapours coming from the sacks indicated the presence of RDX.
 Tkachenko said that he was completely certain that the instrument was in correct working order.
 The gas analyser was of world-class quality, cost $20,000, and was maintained by a specialist who worked according to a strict schedule, making frequent prophylactic checks, because the device contained a radioactive source.
 Meticulous care in the handling of the gas analyser was a necessity because the lives of the bomb squad experts depended on the reliability of their equipment.
 Speaking of the detonator, Voloshin noted that people who disarmed the device (Tkachenko and his bomb squad) claimed that the detonator attached to the sacks was not a dummy and had been prepared on a professional level.
 The police warrant officer who answered the original call and discovered the bomb insisted that there were no doubts it was a combat situation.

-In March 2000, the newspaper Ryazanskiye Vedomosti published an interview with Lieutenant Colonel Yuri Maximov, the head of the investigative section of the Ryazan UFSB.
-Maximov said that the Ryazan bomb squad was equipped with explosive vapour detector "М-02", but bomb-disposal experts didn't like it and used analytical kit "Exprei", which was more accurate.
-Also in March 2000, the head of the Ryazan UFSB General Sergeyev appeared on TV show "Independent Investigation" commenting on the device used to detect the RDX.
-According to Sergeyev, it was packed in a briefcase and acted like a litmus test from school.
-The substance to be investigated was wiped by a collection paper, which was subsequently sprayed from an aerosol can.
-A change of the paper color indicated the presence of explosives.
-Sergeyev explained the false positive result by prior contamination of the lid of the briefcase, on which Tkachenko poured some sugar from the sacks to perform the test.

-At a press conference on the occasion of the Security Agency Worker's Day in December 2001, Tkachenko said that a gas analyser had not been used and the detonator was a shotgun shell that couldn't detonate any known explosives.